top of page

 Using correct grammar can enhance the experience for screen reader users:

-· Capitalize the first letter of every sentence.
+• Capitalize the first letter of every sentence.

-· End whole sentences with a period.
+• End whole sentences with a period.
 This will cause the screen reader to pause.

-Alt text for informative images: Informative images are any images that add to the context of a page.
-If the context and content of a page would suffer if an image was removed, then that image is informative and therefore needs alt text included.
+Informative images are any images that add to the context of a page.
+If the context and content of a page would suffer if an image was removed, then that image is informative.
+All informative images must have alt text included.

 To write a good alt text consider the context of the image.
 What content is it supporting?
 What details are important in the image?
 The alt text should match the tone of voice of the accompanying content.